cosmos/cosmos-sdk/docs/spec/staking/state_transitions.md

  - delete record the existing record from `ValidatorByPowerIndex`
  - add an new updated record to the `ValidatorByPowerIndex`

+#### Unbond Delegation
+As a part of the Undelegate and Complete Unbonding state transitions Unbond Delegation may be called.
+ - subtract the unbonded shares from delegator
+ - update the delegation or remove the delegation if there are no more shares
+ - if the delegation is the operator of the validator and no more shares exist then trigger a jail validator
+ - update the validator with removed the delegator shares and associated coins, update the pool for any shifts between bonded and non-bonded tokens.
+ - remove the validator if it is unbonded and there are no more delegation shares.

 ### Undelegate
-When a
+When an delegation occurs both the validator and the delegtion objects are affected

-unbond
+ - perform an unbond delegation
-	// subtract shares from delegator
-	// remove the delegation or // update the delegation
+   - if the validator is unbonding or bonded add the tokens to an `UnbondingDelegation` Entry
-	// if the delegation is the operator of the validator then
+   - if the validator is unbonded send the tokens directly to the withdraw account

-	// trigger a jail validator
+### Complete Unbonding
+For undelegations which do not complete immediately, the following operations occur when the unbonding delegation queue element matures:
-	// remove the coins from the validator
+ - remove the entry from the `UnbondingDelegation` object
-	// if not unbonded, we must instead remove validator in EndBlocker once it finishes its unbonding period

-### CompleteUnbonding
- -
+ - withdraw the tokens to the delegator withdraw address

-### BeginRedelegation
+### Begin Redelegation
+Redelegations affect the delegation, source and destination validators.
+ - perform an unbond delegation from the source validator
+ - using the generated tokens perform a Delegate to the destination validator
+ - record the token amount in an new entry in the relevant `Redelegation`

-### CompleteRedelegation
+### Complete Redelegation
+When a redelegations complete the following occurs:
+ - remove the entry from the `Redelegation` object

 TODO TODO TOFU TODO
 ## Slashing

-### Slash
+### Slash Validator

-### slashUnbondingDelegation
+### Slash Unbonding Delegation

-### slashRedelegation
+### Slash Redelegation